• Skip to primary navigation

 What are the ingredients for Chinese broccoli with oyster sauce?

-The main ingredients are gai lan, garlic, oyster sauce, soy sauce, sesame oil and brown sugar.
+In this Chinese broccoli with oyster sauce recipe, the main ingredients are gai lan, garlic, oyster sauce, soy sauce, sesame oil, brown sugar and fried shallots.

 ingredients for Chinese broccoli with oyster sauce